49ers to play next 2 home games at State Farm Stadium in Arizona

-"The San Francisco 49ers have come to an agreement with the National Football League and Arizona Cardinals which allows the 49ers to host their Weeks 13 and 14 home games against the Buffalo Bills and Washington Football Team at State Farm Stadium in Arizona.
+The 49ers will host the Buffalo Bills next Monday, (in a game that will air on ABC7), and Washington on Dec.
+13 at State Farm Stadium, home of the Arizona Cardinals.
+The team said it will have information on practice arrangements later.

-"The Cardinals organization, State Farm Stadium and League officials have been supportive and accommodating as we work through the many logistical issues involved in relocating NFL games.
+The AFC East-leading Bills will be returning to Arizona for the second time in a little over three weeks, following a 32-30 loss to the Cardinals on Nov.
+15.

-"Information regarding the 49ers future practice arrangements will be shared at the appropriate time."
+"The Cardinals organization, State Farm Stadium and League officials have been supportive and accommodating as we work through the many logistical issues involved in relocating NFL games," the 49ers said in a statement.

 WATCH: Santa Clara Co. announces new restrictions as COVID-19 cases surge